 Although there have been no technical barriers to the specification of a standard for the network-based distribution of radar video, there have been a number of factors that have hindered progress.
 As the market for radar interface products is small and specialised, a formal standardisation process could not be justified.
 For radar manufacturers themselves there is an interest in maintaining proprietary standards, to ensure their radars are used with their own display or processing software.
 From a commercial perspective it may not be desirable to permit third-party access to the radar data.
-This is the situation with many lower cost radars, for example as used in commercial shipping applications.
 The situation makes it difficult to consider these radars for specialised applications, where otherwise the specification of the radar sensor would make it a candidate.
 With the inability to interface to the proprietary digital network, the network interface is unusable, so where the radars still provide the old legacy analogue interface this provides the only interfacing option.